-- Providing detailed justification for not meeting a baseline requirement, including a demonstration of effort to understand the local market and providing evidence of broader organisational strategies and/or historical experience to deliver against similar requirements. - Demonstrating historical efforts towards regional economic development initiatives and extensive efforts during operation and maintenance will be assessed favourably. - Leveraging the optional tables in the Returnable Schedules to make supplementary commitments which align with the policy intent of the social licence merit criteria.
+- Providing detailed justification for not meeting a baseline requirement, including a demonstration of best efforts to meet it through evidence such as procurement planning, market sounding, and engagement with suppliers or workforce groups.
+Proponents can also demonstrate efforts to understand the local market and provide evidence of broader organisational strategies and/or historical experience to deliver against similar requirements. - Demonstrating historical efforts towards regional economic development initiatives and extensive efforts during operation and maintenance will be assessed favourably. - Leveraging the optional tables in the Returnable Schedules to make supplementary commitments which align with the policy intent of the social licence merit criteria.